 The only significant change I would make to my recommendations from 2012 is to follow the GHTF guidance document for creating technical files using the STED format, instead of using NB-MED 2.5.1/Rec 5: http://bit.ly/GHTFSTEDGuidance.
 This approach to creating a technical file lends itself to meeting the Canadian Requirements for Medical Device Licensing, and this is the preferred format of Technical Files in Annex II of the proposed EU regulations.

-At the end of the blog on how to audit design controls, Step 7 states that you should, “Ask the process owner to identify some metrics or quality objectives they are using to monitor and improve the design and development process…If there are no metrics being tracked by the process owner, you might review schedule compliance.”
+At the end of the blog on how to audit design controls, Step 7 states that you should “Ask the process owner to identify some metrics or quality objectives they are using to monitor and improve the design and development process…If the process owner is tracking no metrics, you might review schedule compliance.”
 The two most common reasons why design projects are not able to keep pace with the design plan schedule are: 1) there are insufficient resources allocated for the project, and 2) the estimates of the duration for tasks in the schedule are too aggressive.

 Task duration is the easiest quality objective to track performance against.
 Whether you track design projects with an Excel spreadsheet or Microsoft Project, you can easily compare the actual duration of any project task with the estimated duration that was planned at the beginning of the project.
-It is important to measure the duration in labor hours, rather than using the number of people, because most design team members are multi-tasking.
-You can and should mine the data from previous design projects, because this information is available now.
+It is important to measure the length of labor hours, rather than using the number of people because most design team members are multi-tasking.
+You can and should mine the data from previous design projects because this information is available now.
 As you go through historical data, you will also realize where there are weaknesses in how you capture data regarding labor hours.

 Once you have the raw data, I recommend analyzing the data using % deviation and total hours.
 The % deviation will tell you which estimates were the least accurate, and the total hours will tell you which estimates have the most significant impact on the total project.
 Ideally, you will collect data from multiple projects, so that you can determine if the deviations are consistent from project-to-project.